danburzo/toolbox/README.md

 ---- | ----------- | -----
 ★ [three.js](https://github.com/mrdoob/three.js/) [↪](https://threejs.org/) | JavaScript 3D library. | Much like D3 is the tool of choice for data visualization, three.js is the established library for working in 3D.
 See also [pre3d](https://github.com/deanm/pre3d/) (although it hasn't been worked on in ages).
 [regl](https://github.com/mikolalysenko/regl) [↪](http://regl.party/) | Fast functional WebGL. |
-[cannon.js](https://github.com/schteppe/cannon.js) | Inspired by three.js and ammo.js, and driven by the fact that the web lacks a physics engine, here comes cannon.js.
-The rigid body physics engine includes simple collision detection, various body shapes, contacts, friction and constraints. |
 [aframe](https://github.com/aframevr/aframe/) [↪](https://aframe.io/) | Building blocks for the VR Web. |
 [blotter](https://github.com/bradley/Blotter) [↪](https://blotter.js.org) | A JavaScript API for drawing unconventional text effects on the web. | It uses three.js under the hood.
 [pex](https://github.com/pex-gl/pex) [↪](http://variable.io/pex/) | PEX is a collection of modular software components that work together well to create a tool for computation thinking. |